Katherine Mary Clutterbuck: Orphanage career

 In 1881 Clutterbuck joined the Community of the Sisters of the Church, a Church of England order founded in London in 1870 by Mother Emily Ayckbowm.
 Now referred to as "Sister Kate", Clutterbuck worked with orphans in the London slums for 17 years until 1901 when she and several other sisters were sent to Western Australia to establish a girls' school and orphanage.
 She arrived in Western Australia in December 1901 with Sister Sarah and 22 orphaned English children aged between 6 and 10 in her care.

-While the other sisters of her order set about the establishment of founding a church school (now Perth College), Clutterbuck and Sister Sarah set out to establish a home for orphaned babies.
+Other sisters of her order set about the establishment of founding a church school (now Perth College), Clutterbuck and Sister Sarah set out to establish a home for orphaned babies.
+Sisters Rosalie, Vera and Susanna had a prime mission of establishing a school but they were meant to go on to assist Clutterbuck.

 Temporary premises in William Street, Perth were used while a permanent children's home in the country was located.
 The nuns purchased a 20 acre block at Parkerville in the Darling Range.
 Clutterbuck took up residence in 1903 with eight children in an old hut and bark roofed barn which she named The League of Charity Homes for Waifs and Stray Babies and which was later expanded to become Parkerville Children's Home.
 Forty-five children were being fostered by 1905 and, thanks to a benefactor, Walter Padbury, a large stone nursery was built.
 Other improvements included a 6000 impgal water tank and 120 acres of land partially planted with fruit trees as well as a carriage and horse.
 The state government provided some funding and by 1911, 100 children were living there.
 Another two sisters were recruited from England and the building were extended to include a dining-room, schoolhouse and kitchen.

 For nearly 30 years Clutterbuck ran the home where over 800 disadvantaged children passed through her care.
 In 1927 the home was taken over by the Diocese of Perth and in 1930 she retired at the age of 70.
 She was awarded an MBE the following year.

 Parkerville continues to operate today as Parkerville Children and Youth Care, providing "a range of primary, secondary and tertiary services."
 The goals of these services are to "protect, care, advocate and promote recovery for children and young people who have experienced trauma from abuse, to support families and to work with the community to prevent child abuse."

 A small river in the vicinity of the home is named Clutterbuck Creek.